paulmmaingi/mysync/README.md

-# mySync: Directory Synchronization Utility
+# mysync: Directory Synchronization Utility

-mySync is a command-line utility designed for the CITS2002 Project 2 in 2023.
+mysync is a command-line utility designed for the CITS2002 Project 2 in 2023.
 It enables the synchronization of the contents of two or more directories.
 For more details about the project, visit [CITS2002 Systems Programming - Project 2 2023](https://teaching.csse.uwa.edu.au/units/CITS2002/projects/project2.php).

 ## Project Overview

-In this project, files are considered identical if they exist in the same relative location below a 'top-level' directory, have the same filename, and identical contents. mySync aims to facilitate the synchronization process efficiently.
+In this project, files are considered identical if they exist in the same relative location below a 'top-level' directory, have the same filename, and identical contents. mysync aims to facilitate the synchronization process efficiently.

 ## Options